JonathanMaillard/PlayCanvas/README.md

 # PlayCanvas

-This repo is dedicated to links the PlayCanvas projects I'm making in order to learn this WebGL in-browser game engine.
+This repo is dedicated to link the PlayCanvas projects I'm making in order to learn this WebGL in-browser game engine.

  - [Ball VS Physics](https://playcanvas.com/project/771118) - A small game designed to learn some basics.